ryan2625/ESP32-CC1101/README.md

     - rx_v: This buffer will be filled with the response of the slave.
 Again, we include two bytes in the buffer because that is what we expect to receive when we send two bytes.
     - length: We are sending two bytes, so that equals 16 bits

 After calling this method, simply logging out the version_register receive buffer will show us the value contained inside the version register.
 As stated before, the first byte is a chip status byte.
 So we will receive a chip status byte located in rx_v[0] and the actual register value in rx_v[1].
-The standard value in the version register will be 0x14.
+The expected value in the version register will be 0x14.

 ### CC1101 Initialization Procedure
 Section 19.1 of the datasheet specifies the required sequence for powering up the CC1101.
 The system must be reset every time you turn on the power supply.